-Color name (also crimson red) for one red wine as part of a wine address, The name of the red variety Carmenère probably also derived from it.
-Carmesin is an organic pigment of red colour; the name derives from the Arabic-Persian “kermes” for scarlet berry.
-To obtain the red dye dried female cochineal insect lice are boiled in water with the addition of a little sulfuric acid.
-The insects absorb the substance by sucking off the juice of prickly pears (Opuntia).
-This dye already knew the Incas.
-The insects were then brought by the Spaniards from South America to Europe and bred on Gran Canaria.
-The dye is used in the production of Campari and also used in cosmetics (lipstick).
-Today, however, it is also produced synthetically.
+Color description (also crimson) for one red wine as part of a wine address, The name of the red grape Carmenère is probably also derived from this.
+Carmine is an organic pigment of red colour; the name derives from the Arabic-Persian “kermes” for scarlet berries.
+To obtain the red dye, dried female cochineal scale insects are boiled out in water with the addition of a little sulfuric acid.
+The insects absorb the substance by sucking off the juice of prickly pear cacti (opuntias).
+The Incas already knew this dye.
+The insects were then brought to Europe from South America by the Spaniards and bred in Gran Canaria.
+The dye is used in the manufacture of Campari and also used in cosmetics (lipstick).
+Today it is also made synthetically.